 Otagi Nenbutsu-Ji is a secluded Buddhist temple, home to over 1200 rakan covered in moss.
 A rakan is a stone statue representing the disciples of Buddha.
 All rakan statues in the Otagi Nenbutsu-Ji have been donated and a majority have been sculpted by amateurs.
 When I finally got to Otagi Nenbutsu-Ji, it started raining, but instead of running back towards the train station, I sat down under the temple's roof and admired the drops falling down on the ground.
 It was a true zen experience.

-The Arashiyama bamboo grove is very popular amongst tourists, hence it’s pretty much always crowded.
+The Arashiyama bamboo grove is very popular among tourists; hence it’s mostly always crowded.
 If you wish to capture those perfect pictures, best to visit first thing in the morning, before sunrise.
 I strongly recommend going off the beaten track and exploring the trails which take you into the mountains.
 Alternatively, follow the paths towards Otagi Nenbutsu-Ji .
 On your way, you will have a chance to see and photograph traditional Japanese houses, independent shops and tiny eateries, far from the madding crowds.

 During December, I recommend visiting the Arashiyama bamboo grove at night because the paths get illuminated and the Arashiyama bamboo forest looks magical and dreamy.
 This festival of lights is called Arashiyama Hanatouro illuminations and it only takes place in December for about 10 days, between 5 pm and 8:30 pm.

-Few visit the Arashiyama bamboo forest at night, after 9 pm, because the path gets too dark for the groves to be seen, and there is not enough light for photography.
+Few visit the Arashiyama bamboo grove at night, after 9 pm, because the path gets too dark for the groves to be seen, and there is not enough light for photography.

 The best souvenir at Arashiyama

 The Arashiyama bamboo grove was a surreal and wonderful experience.
-If I'm perfectly honest, Arashiyama's beauty lies far beyond its famous bamboo forest, within the most secluded spots, into the heart of the Storm Mountains.
+If I'm perfectly honest, Arashiyama's beauty lies far beyond its famous bamboo grove, within the most secluded spots, into the heart of the Storm Mountains.
+Don't forget to leave a comment below and tell us your Kyoto story!